+Rate limits apply when you make requests to the Nylas APIs and add account information in the Nylas Dashboard.
 For best practices to mitigate rate limits, see Avoiding rate limits in Nylas.

 Nylas rate limits

-API | Type | Rate Limit | Expiration |
+API | Type | Rate limit | Expiration |

 ---|---|---|---|

-Applications | General | Allows up to 50 requests per application. | 1 second |
+Applications | General | Up to 50 requests per application. | 1 second |

-Authentication | General | Allows up to 50 requests per application. | 1 second |
+Authentication | General | Up to 50 requests per application. | 1 second |

-Calendar | General | Allows up to 200 requests per grant. | 1 second |
+Calendar | General | Up to 200 requests per grant. | 1 second |

-Connectors | General | Allows up to 50 requests per application. | 1 second |
+Connectors | General | Up to 50 requests per application. | 1 second |

-Contacts | General | Allows up to 200 requests per grant. | 1 second |
+Contacts | General | Up to 200 requests per grant. | 1 second |

-General | Allows up to 200 requests per grant. | 1 second | |
+Grants | General | Up to 50 requests per application. | 1 second |

-Grants | General | Allows up to 50 requests per application. | 1 second |
+Messages | General | Up to 200 requests per grant. | 1 second |

-Send | application/json | Allows up to 200 requests per grant. | 1 second |
+Send | application/json | Up to 200 requests per grant. | 1 second |

-Send | multipart/form-data | Allows up to 10 requests per grant. | 1 second |
+Send | multipart/form-data | Up to 10 requests per grant. | 1 second |

-Webhooks | General | Allows up to 50 requests per application. | 1 second |
+Webhooks | General | Up to 50 requests per application. | 1 second |

 Threads rate limits

-request, you might encounter rate limits when working with large threads of email messages.
+Because of the number of calls Nylas makes to the provider for each Get all Threads request, you might encounter rate limits when working with large threads of messages.
 You can take the following steps to avoid rate limits:

 - Specify a lower